Things I Never Said follows the lives of four Asian Americans and their mental health journeys.

-Not only are we exploring the reasons why people choose to stay in isolation, but also how familial cultural differences and the model minority myth contributes to social and academic pressures put on Asian Americans.
-This story is also guided by a community art installation as a therapeutic release for our subjects as well as the local Los Angeles community to collectively share our mental health struggles.
+Not only are we exploring the reasons why people choose to stay in isolation, but also how familial cultural differences and the model minority myth continue to contribute to social and academic pressures put on Asian Americans.
+This story is also guided by a community art installation that will be hosted in Los Angeles.

 This installation will serve as a therapeutic release for our subjects as well as the local community to collectively share things they have never shared and their hidden mental health struggles.

 Why is this important?

 These stories focus on amplifying Asian American voices and the community; however, mental health is something we all struggle with no matter your ethnicity.

 With your financial support to make this documentary a reality, together we can:

 EMPOWER people to have mental health conversations with families, friends, and co-workers

 INSPIRE healthy and supportive discussions on mental health and identity

 SUPPORT younger generations to seek help and speak up